Devil's Dyke, Sussex: Folklore

-Local folklore explains the dyke as the work of the Devil.
-The most popular form of the story begins with the conversion of the Kingdom of Sussex to Christianity.
-Sussex was the last of the Anglo-Saxon kingdoms to embrace the new faith, and its conversion infuriated the Devil as he thereby lost his last stronghold in England.
-He therefore resolved to exterminate its inhabitants by digging a trench through the South Downs so that the sea would flood through and drown the people of the Sussex Weald.
-The hermit Cuthman of Steyning found out about the Devil's intentions and came up with a plan to stop him.
-He proposed a wager - if the Devil could complete the trench in a single night he could have Cuthman's soul, but if he failed then he would have to abandon the project and leave the people of Sussex alone for good.
+Local folklore and tradition explains the dyke as the work of the Devil.
+The most popular form of the story begins with the conversion of the Kingdom of Sussex to Christianity; Sussex was the last of the Anglo-Saxon kingdoms to embrace the new faith, and its conversion (and the saints who transpired it) infuriated the Devil as he thereby lost his last stronghold in England.
+He therefore resolved to exterminate the Christians by digging a trench through the South Downs (near the hill-fort of Chanctonbury Ring) so that the sea would flood through and drown the people of the Sussex Weald.
+The hermit Saint Cuthman of Steyning found out about the Devil's intentions by the revelation of God via unceasing prayer, and came up with a plan to stop him.

+He proposed a wager: If the Devil could complete the trench in a single night he could have Cuthman's soul, but if he failed then he would have to abandon the project and leave the people of Sussex alone for good.
 The Devil accepted the wager and began work that night, working his way southward from Poynings toward the sea.
 The mounds of earth thrown up by his digging formed the nearby hills of Chanctonbury Ring, Cissbury Ring, Mount Caburn and Firle Beacon, and the Isle of Wight in the English Channel.
 At first Cuthman bided his time, but shortly after midnight he displayed a lit candle in his window while also startling a cock so that it would start crowing in alarm.
 The light and the sound of the cock crowing convinced the Devil that dawn was about to break, and thus that he had lost his wager with Cuthman.
 He therefore ran away in disgrace, leaving behind the unfinished trench henceforth known as Devil's Dyke.
+However, the more straightforward hagiography of Cuthman foregoes the wager, hill formation and chicken entirely — which may be accrued of later folklore — and states the aforementioned candle upon prayer began to blaze as a pillar of light (a common motif in saints' lives), which weakened the Devil exhausted by his prayers, and fled once exposed and the digging failed.

 At the bottom of the Dyke are two humps, known as 'the Devil's Graves', under which the Devil and his wife are supposedly buried.
-Legend has it that if a person runs backwards seven times around these humps whilst holding their breath, the Devil will appear.
+One legend claims that if a person runs backwards seven times around these humps whilst holding their breath, the Devil will appear.